Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the National Research Foundation of Korea, funded by the Ministry of Education, Science, and Technology (NRF-2017R1D1A1B03031344).
-We thank Nam Ki Lee for useful discussions.
+We thank Hyunggyu Park, Seung Ki Baek, Changbong Hyeon, Kingshuk Ghosh, and Nam Ki Lee for useful comments and discussions.